From Northern New Jersey into New York City: Your Ultimate Guide

 Essex County is home to Newark, Montclair, Fairfield, and other major towns and cities.
 Union County has some smaller cities like Clark, Rahway, and Elizabeth.

 In Bergen County, explore Ridgewood, East Rutherford, Fort Lee, Teaneck, Mahwah, and more!
-Within Hudson County, you’ll find some really cool cities to explore, including: Jersey City, Hoboken, Secaucus, Bayonne, Weehawkin, and many more.
+Within Hudson County, you’ll find some really cool cities to explore, including Jersey City, Hoboken, Secaucus, Bayonne, Weehawken, and many more.
 The best part?
 All of these lie just outside of New York City!

 So How Can I Get from New Jersey to New York City?